shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 ### Dynamic Memory Allocation:
 - Problems with memory fragmentation, problems with garbage collection, variable execution time.
 - malloc(0) is implementation defined, so that the correct answer is ‘it depends’.
-- Memory Leaks
+- Memory Leaks.
-- Lack of Determinism and Prdictability
+- Lack of Determinism and Predictability.
-- Limited Heap Size
+- Limited Heap Size.
-- Fragmented Code Space
+- Fragmented Code Space.
 - Memory Management Overhead.
 - No Memory Safety Guarantees.
+- malloc() -> allocate single block of memory. / Reserves the requested memory.
+- calloc() -> n blocks of memory. / Initializes all the bytes with a zero.
+- realloc() -> reallocate the already allocated memory while keeping the already initialized .values intact.
+- free() -> free memory ```free(p)```
 ### Stack:
 - Part of RAM
 - Hold both return addresses and local variables used inside the functions.